freak-games/boat-attack-water/README.md

 - probe reflections;
 - specular highlights;

+We also add a new features:
+- advanced horizon fog mixing;

 ### Performance

 The system was tested on a Google Nexus (Android) device and reached stable 60+ fps in native resolution.